-- Clean lint filter before or after each use. - o Do not operate the dryer without a lint filter. - o Remove accumulated lint around the drum. - Annually, clean lint out of the vent pipe. - Gas dryers should be inspected by a professional to ensure the gas line and connection are intact and free of leaks.
+- Clean lint filter before or after each use. - Do not operate the dryer without a lint filter. - Remove accumulated lint around the drum. - Annually, clean lint out of the vent pipe. - Check the venting system behind the dryer to make sure it is not damaged or restricted. - If you notice clothes are taking longer than normal to dry or are hotter than usual, at the end of the cycle, get your dryer inspected. - Gas dryers should be inspected by a professional to ensure the gas line and connection are intact and free of leaks.